 Scratch Night

-We invite all curious and inquisitive attendees to ask questions to the artists about their works and interdisciplinary practice as we go through the night.
+This night is BYOB and we invite all curious and inquisitive attendees to ask questions to the artists about their works and interdisciplinary practice as we go through the night.
 This night is about crossover, community and curiosity.
 Get your tickets here.
-BYOB!

 Our Vision